trhgnhat/real_estate_rasa_chatbot/data/data.md

 - hello robot
 - hi

+## intent:feedback
+- it is great
+- it is a great experience
+- it is a great experience
+- it is great
+- very stupid
+- not good enough
+- excellence
+- incredible
+- you are very smart
+- very good

 ## intent:house_request
 - i am looking for [houses](real_estate_type)
 - I am interested in buying a [house](real_estate_type) and need some information.